-FISH is a 'closed path hygrometer', i.e. the instrument is mounted inside of the respective platform and the sample air must be supplied via a tube.
-On an aircraft, this tube is in most cases connected to a forward facing the inlet supplying a free flow through the measuring cell driven by the pressure difference between the inlet and gas outlet.
-An advantage of this system is that the flow rate is high enough to reduce the effect of significant contamination of the water signal by outgassing of water molecules from the walls of the inlet system and the closed cell (see Sect.
+FISH is a "closed path hygrometer"; i.e., the instrument is mounted inside of the respective platform and the sample air must be supplied via a tube.
+On an aircraft, this tube is in most cases connected to a forward facing inlet supplying a free flow through the measuring cell driven by the pressure difference between the inlet and gas outlet.
+An advantage of this system is that the flow rate is high enough (≥ 10 standard liter per minute in the UT/LS) to reduce the effect of significant contamination of the water signal by outgassing of water molecules from the walls of the inlet system and the closed cell (see Sect.
 3.2).
-During cloud penetrations, ice particles that also enter the inlet, which is heated, sublimate and thus a signal of ice water content is added to the gas phase water (see Sect.
+During cloud penetrations, ice particles that also enter the inlet, which is heated, sublimate and thus a signal of ice water content is added to the gas-phase water (see Sect.
 4.4 or Schiller et al., 2008).